bparanj/crystal/programming/javascript/nuxt/spa-setup.md

 ### 5. Hosting Considerations

-When hosting your SPA, ensure that the server is correctly configured to handle SPA routing - typically, all requests should be redirected to the `index.html` file to let the Vue router handle the routing.
+When hosting your SPA, ensure that the server is correctly configured to handle SPA routing - , all requests should be redirected to the `index.html` file to let the Vue router handle the routing.

 ### Conclusion